ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/42_Process Heating, Cooling, and Drying/422000 Process Cooling Equipment.md

 tags: ['Process', 'Equipment', 'Heating', 'Cooling', 'Drying']
 ---

-   1. SECTION 33 61 13
-1. CHILLED WATER AND CONDENSER WATER UTILITIES**
-1. BASED ON DFD MASTER SPECIFICATION DATED 10/16/2020
+1. CHILLED WATER AND CONDENSER WATER UTILITIES*1.
+BASED ON DFD MASTER SPECIFICATION DATED 10/16/2020
 1. *This section has been written to cover most (but not all) situations that you will encounter.
 Depending on the requirements of your specific project, you may have to add material, delete items, or modify what is currently written.
 The Division of State Facilities expects changes and comments from you.*
 1. P A R T 1 - G E N E R A L
 1. *A/E to include the following if concrete reinforced cylinder piping is used.
 This statement shall also be placed on Page A1, Invitation to Bid*